 - Worcestershire Sauce: adds another layer of savoriness and tang to the sauce.
 You can use a little bit of soy sauce if you don’t have Worcestershire sauce.

-- Milk: Whole milk makes the cream of mushroom soup creamy and perfect You can use lower-fat milk or add some cream or half-and-half for an even more decadent sauce.
+- Milk: Whole milk makes the cream of mushroom soup creamy and perfect You can use lower-fat milk or add some cream or half-and-half for an even more decadent sauce or make it without cream and use chicken broth or beef broth instead.

 - Vegetable oil: Vegetable oil helps the pork chops get a good brown crust as they sear in the pan.